mbilala12/titanOS-demo/README.md

 ## CI

-A minimal GitHub Actions workflow is provided under `.github/workflows/ci.yml` to run tests and upload the Allure results as an artifact. the tests will fail for now as the yml file doesnt have the secrets to
+A minimal GitHub Actions workflow is provided under `.github/workflows/ci.yml` to run tests and upload the Allure results as an artifact.

 ---